miticv/miticv.github.io/DDDFudamentals.md

 Use Value object instead of Entities whenever possible.
 ### Start thinking as a Value Object, and if start having states - make it a Value Object
-Value Object are great place to put method and logic - better than Entities.
+Value Object are great place to put method and logic - better place than Entities.

+## Domain Services

+Service operations should not belog to a particular Entity or Value Object
+(we dont want to shift our domain logic to services) Should have defined interface
+Should be stateless
+Service examples:
+-- UI Layer - Message Sending, Message Processing, XML Parsing, UI Services -- Domain - Transfer between balnces, Process Order, ....
+-- Infrastructure - Send Email, Log to a File